hadisafatima/Military-Expenditure-Data-Analysis-Project/README.md

 ---

 ### Questions:
 1. Which country/Region/Place has the highest and lowest total military expenditure so far?
-D O N E
 2. Which country/Region/Place has the highest and loweset average military expenditure so far?
 3. Which type of countries has the highest expenditure?
-D O N E
 4. which year had the highest global military spending?
-D O N E
 6. Which country has had the most increase in spending in the last 10 years?
-N E E D    T O    B E    I N    D I F F E R E N T    F O R M A T
 7. What is the trend of global spending across decades?
 8. What is the total of top 5 spenders as a % of global spend?